beca-g/airport-challenge-revisited/README.md

 # My apporach
 I had a test driven and OOP approach to this challenge, firstly working through the user stories and then carrying out a plan for the classes and structure.

-- I planned the basic structure of the code by breaking down the given user stories into classes and methods by extracting the nouns and verbs.
-For readablilty and to simplify the code as much as possible I decided to have three classes: Airport, Plane and Weather.
+- I planned the basic structure of the code by breaking down the given user stories into classes and methods and extracting the nouns and verbs.
+For readability and to simplify the code as much as possible I decided to have three classes: Airport, Plane and Weather.

 | Class   | Attributes                              | Methods                   |
 |---------|-----------------------------------------|---------------------------|